Coach ‘Becoming’ Research Project 2023

 There was appetite at the time to take this inquiry within the CCG further, which, after a pause, we pursue now.
 Sometimes projects on maturity take a while in maturation, to compost.
 This enterprise was accelerated by a recent session on ‘coach identity,’ convened by the Association for Coaching Research Special Interest Group, and led by CCG members Roger Bretherton and Adrienne Rosen, which led to several us sharing our personal and professional ‘cliffs’ or transitions in the form of writing and in conversation.

-I am aware of a profound connection between this nascent inquiry and the well-developed ‘on the becoming of a coach’ study concerning ‘coach maturity,’ led by Bob Garvey, the understanding of which we at CCG will explore in depth with Bob during 2023 during in-the-room sessions.
+I am aware of a profound connection between this nascent inquiry and the well-developed ‘on the becoming of a coach’ study concerning ‘coach maturity,’ led by Bob Garvey, the understanding of which we at CCG have explore in depth with Bob during several of our 2023 during in-the-room sessions.

 - Creation of personal ‘cliff’ narratives.
 These creations can be assisted by the posing of an over-arching research question, and associated prompts relating to the development and maturation process.

 - Sharing of narratives in pairs – individuals may be involved in a number of pairings